rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/sequence-learning.md

 Much of our research focuses around one fundamental observation: that the neocortex is constantly predicting its inputs.
 We started by addressing the following question: how do networks of neurons make predictions and learn the temporal structure in streams of sensory data?

 We first developed a theoretical framework for sequence learning in the cortex that proposes a new understanding of how neurons work, based on the idea that every pyramidal cell is a prediction machine.
 In [1], we show how a single pyramidal neuron with active dendrites can recognize hundreds of unique patterns and contexts in which it can predict its input.
 We then show that a network incorporating such neurons can learn complex sequences in a surprisingly robust and flexible manner.
 The model learns in a completely unsupervised fashion and, as a continuously learning system, adapts rapidly to changes in its input.

-We used the same framework in a subsequent paper [2] to model the sensorimotor input layer.
-In that paper, the context for each neuron was a location signal derived from motor signals, rather than the past input.
-In [3, we further showed that such a layer of neurons can discriminate the type of context that is most related to the input and thus simultaneously learn both external temporal sequences as well as sensorimotor sequences.
-Our work helps to explain why neurons need so many synapses and why dendritic spikes are so important.
-The theory makes a number of testable predictions, which are detailed in our papers.

-Sequence learning continues to be an active area of research at Numenta.
-We are considering extending the model to incorporate specific time intervals between sequence elements (such as the timing of notes in a melody).
-We would also like to extend the neuron model to explicitly incorporate apical dendrites and feedback.
 </section>

-## Applications of sequence learning

 <section>
 <aside>